hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_genome_reference_data.md

 Biological databases for gene expression data store genome assemblies and provide annotations regarding where the genes, transcripts, and other genomic features.

 Genome assemblies give us the **nucleotide sequence of the reference genome**.
 Although the Human Genome Project was "completed" in 2003, small gaps in the sequence remained (estimated 1% of gene-containing portions).
 As technology improves and more genomes are sequenced, these gaps are filled, mistakes are corrected and alternate alleles are provided.
-Therefore, every several years a new genome build is released that contains these improvements.
-The most current **genome build** is GRCh38/hg38 for the human, released in 2013 and maintained by the Genome Reference Consortium (GRC).
-Usually the biological databases will include this version as soon as it is stably released, as well as access to archived versions.
+Therefore, every several years a **new genome build** is released that contains these improvements.

+The most current **genome build** is GRCh38/hg38 for the human, which was released in 2013 and is maintained by the Genome Reference Consortium (GRC).
+Usually the biological databases will include this updated versions as soon as they are stably released, in addition to access to archived versions.

-Genome databases incorporate these genomes and generate the gene annotations with the following similarities/differences:
+Genome databases incorporate these genomes and generate the gene annotations with the following **similarities/differences**:

-- Ensembl, NCBI, and UCSC all use the **same genome assemblies** provided by the GRC
+- **Ensembl, NCBI, and UCSC** all use the **same genome assemblies or builds** provided by the GRC
 	- GRCh38 = hg38; GRCh37 = hg19
-	- Patches or minor revisions of the genome (don't change genome coordinates) provided by the GRC, are **updated by the genome databases at different intervals**; therefore, the genome reference sequence for the same genome version can vary slightly between databases
+	- Patches or minor revisions of the genome, which don't change the genome coordinates, are frequently provided by the GRC.
+The reference genomes on different genome databases **incorporate these updates at different intervals**; therefore, the genome reference sequence for the same genome build can vary slightly between databases

 - Each biological database **independently determines the gene annotations**; therefore, gene annotations between these databases can differ, even though the genome assembly is more or less the same.
-Naming conventions are also different (chr1=1)
+Naming conventions are also different (chr1=1) between databases.

 - **Always use the same biological database for all reference data!**